procrastinate-org/procrastinate/docs/howto/django/configuration.md

 ## Configuring the app

 An app will be configured for you in `procrastinate.contrib.django.app`.
-You don't have to configure an app yourself, but you can if you want to.
+You don't have to configure an app yourself.

 You can modify the app after its creation, for example to load additional tasks from blueprints, with: